rktoomey/rkt-presentations/specs2-presentation/specs/specs.md

 <br/>
 <br/>
 <span class="correction">
-My spec exposed a bug which has been fixed in specs2 1.4-SNAPSHOT.
-Run <code>prasinous.acceptance.ThrownExceptionsDemo</code> in the sample code to see how mixing in <code>ThrownExpectations</code> makes this acceptance spec fail just like
+My spec exposed a bug which was promptly fixed in specs2 1.4-SNAPSHOT, which has just been released.
-<code>prasinous.unit.NotFunctionalDemoSpec</code> in the previous slide.
 </span>

+!SLIDE

+# Acceptance spec with thrown expectations mixed in

+    class ThrownExceptionsDemo extends Specification with ThrownExpectations { def is =

+      "My functional spec demo should"                          ^
+        "show that only the last Result is returned"            ! e1 ^ "fail as expected when results are chained together"    ! e2

+      def e1 = {
+        1 must beGreaterThan(9999)  // fails because ThrownExpectations was mixed in 1 must beLessThanOrEqualTo(1)
+      }

+      // fails because first assumption in chain is bad def e2 = 1 must beGreaterThan(9999) and beLessThanOrEqualTo(1)
+    }

+Fails just like a mutable spec because `ThrownExpectations` is mixed in:

+    [info] == prasinous.acceptance.ThrownExceptionsDemo ==
+    [info] My functional spec demo should
+    [error] x show that only the last Result is returned [error]     1 is less than 9999 (ThrownExceptionsDemo.scala:9) [error] x fail as expected when results are chained together [error]     1 is less than 9999 (ThrownExceptionsDemo.scala:10)

 <img class="logo" src="/img/novus-logo.gif" />